Lili-Mou/FFNN/README.md

 # FFNN

+This is an **obsolete** package for neural networks.
+However, I believe this package helps beginners to implement neural networks in a low-level fashion.
+Hence, the package might still be useful for pedagogical purposes.

-This is a package for feed-forward neural networks.
-By ``feed-foward,'' I mean that all other structures (e.g., recurrent, recursive, convolutional) are unrolled to a feed-forward net.
+By "feed-foward," I mean that all other structures (e.g., recurrent, recursive, convolutional) are unrolled to a feed-forward net.
 Also included is an example with LSTM-based network for question classification.

 ## Run the code